Chapter one - last weekend of summer

 "Noted.
 Now, are you done with the lecture?
 I'm not a little kid, anyone," I remind them.

-"I don't care; you're still my little sister," Adam countered.
-I roll my eyes at him before getting to my feet.
+"You're still my little sister," Adam countered.
+I roll my eyes at him, getting to my feet.

 "Please," I finally reply.

-"What?"
-I ask, still avoiding looking at him.
+"When?"
+I ask, not looking at him.